project-sunbird/project-sunbird.github.io/pages/architecture/design.md

 allowSearch: true
 ---
 With a multi-tenant and robust framework, Sunbird architectural design is resilient, flexible and agile.
 The  micro-service pattern enhances the overall structure and functionality of Sunbird.
-Sunbird architectural design is amalgamation of layered architectural style and service-oriented architectural style.
+The Sunbird architectural design is an amalgamation of layered architecture and service-oriented architecture.
 It follows the design principles that maximizes on:

 - Abstraction and security